nih-cfde/training-and-engagement/docs/General-Tutorials/Sphinx_Tutorial.md

 Build Sphinx site using template from GitHub
 --------------------------------------------

-For this tutorial, we will use a template website hosted on GitHub, generated using Sphinx, to modify and add content.
+For this tutorial, we will use a template website hosted on GitHub, that was generated using Sphinx to modify and add content.
 First, let us create a local copy of the repo:

     git clone https://github.com/nih-cfde/Sphinx-demo.git

  Navigate to the newly created directory with the name of the repo.
 To view the existing html template, navigate to `html` folder which is nested under `_build` folder, a subfolder of sphinx in the directory.
-Click on `index.html` to view the website on your browser. *Note that since GitHub does not allow for empty folders, some of Sphinx generated folders are missing from the repo.
+ Click on `index.html` to view the website on your browser.

+ *Note that since GitHub does not allow for empty folders, some of Sphinx generated folders are missing from the repo.
 These can be directly added to the downloaded repo locally.
 The folders should be created within sphinx folder with exactly these name: `_static`, `_templates`, `docs`*.

  The configuration file `conf.py` is a python file that has details about the website rendering.
 The structure of the website is stored under `index.rst` which is in reStructured Text format.

- Let us modify existing text on the website.
+ First we will modify existing text on the website.
 Open the `index.rst` file using any text editor.
 Remove the hyphen in the welcome header *Welcome to Sphinx-demo's documentation* and save.

- To add additional text, type under the welcome header after a single line spacing. *Note the line spacing is important part of syntax*.
+ To add additional text, type under the welcome header after a single line spacing. *The line spacing is important part of syntax*.
 Here we added this statement and saved the `index.rst` file:

     This website documents building a static site using Sphinx as part of the Common Fund Data Ecosystem's (CFDE) training efforts.